popphp/docs/reference/pop_controller.rst

     }

-As each incoming route's action is matched, it will execute the corresponding method in the controller object.
+As each incoming route's action is matched to a method, it will execute the corresponding method in the controller object.
 If no route match is found, then it will default to the default action, which in this case, is the ``error`` method.
 So depending on your type of application and how it is configured, an example of a successful route could be:

 .. code-block:: text